andrewt0301/static-analysis-course/docs/grades.md

 _If the final grade $$G$$ is unsatisfactory, then the exam must be retaken.
-In situations, when it does not help because of low module grades $$M_i$$, the decision about the final grade is done by the commission of faculty members, who will hold the final exam._
+In situations, when it does not help because of low module grades $$M_i$$, the decision about the final grade is made by the commission of faculty members, who will hold the final exam._

 ## Module Grade